-Relapse prevention is an important part of drug treatment, both during formal residential programs and on an aftercare basis.
-Relapse prevention rehab programs help people to stay clean following rehabilitation, with relapse prevention techniques and systems an important part of long-term recovery.
+Relapse prevention is an important part of drug rehabilitation, both during formal residential programs and on an aftercare basis.
+Relapse prevention programs help people to stay clean following rehabilitation, and the techniques and systems taught are essential to long-term recovery.

-In the context of drug and alcohol treatment, relapse describes a situation where someone returns to drug or alcohol use following a period of abstinence.
-It is seen as both an outcome and a transgression of the recovery process.
-Many drug treatment centers in Dallas offer relapse prevention programs that teach patients how to recognize and cope with high risk situations to prevent relapse from happening and progressing.
+In the context of drug and alcohol treatment, relapse describes a situation where someone returns to using drugs or alcohol following a period of abstinence.
+It can be seen as both an outcome and a failure of the recovery process.

 Patients are often unable to recognize these signs during the early stages of relapse, which is why it’s so important for people to be engaged with a formal treatment program.
 Therapists can help people to recognize and manage the signs of emotional relapse before it’s too late, with mindfulness techniques taught and systems in place to provide support and coping strategies.

-Emotion regulation and mindfulness systems are integral to relapse prevention, because they teach patients how to integrate thoughts, feelings and behavioral responses.
-All drug addictions are learned behaviors based on altered brain neuroplasticity, with recovering addicts needing to learn new ways to manage their thoughts and feelings.
+Emotion regulation and mindfulness systems are integral to relapse prevention because they teach patients how to integrate thoughts, feelings, and behavioral resp